 Praying To The Aliens

 So how did I work out I have Aspergers?
 Like I said, I felt like I always knew the term but not really anything about it.
 Just one of the many bits of info stored in my head.
 (UPDATE: I realize it was in some articles about Down Syndrome kids and Savants I saw on TV as a kid.)
-It wasn’t till I was about 40 that some of those bits of information all started coming together.
+It wasn’t until I was about 40 that some of those bits of information all started coming together.
 Here’s how it happened:

 Turns out a lot of ASD people feel like they are living in the wrong world.
 I did a bit.
 One of my heroes wrote a record or twenty about it and was impressively odd in the process: Gary Numan.
 He was diagnosed later in life.
 He wrote a bit about it in his Bio “Praying To The Aliens”.
 New fact, big hero.
 Off to Wikipedia.
 Bells rang.
 I figured it slightly amusing and moved on.
 Not much later I was watching the local agricultural show, Landline, not because I’m into farming (far from it) but because it was more facts to take in (and the lady host was kinda nice).
 On came an article about how this woman with Autism was helping farmers learn how to move cattle efficiently, with the upside of keeping them happier.
 That was Temple Grandin and I was really taken with her.
 Back to Wikipedia to learn more random facts.
 I came to realize that a lot of my favorite characters, like Sheldon, had Aspergers.
 People laugh at Sheldon; I get him.
 I’m not quite that fussy but I see myself; so while I laugh it is with him.
 Penny annoys me in those early shows because to me she is the narrow one.

 I also liked the Taelons in “Earth: Final Conflict”.
 I actually do that funny hand thing.
 Seeing it on someone else made me realize it was a sign of an odd brain.
-I thought I did it as a sort-of cartoon character joke but in reality it is a way I “sample” the world without having to touch it.
+I thought I did it as a sort-of cartoon character joke but in reality, it is a way I “sample” the world without having to touch it.
 I get some funny looks in the supermarket.
 May be odd for you but not for me.
 It is a form of stimming.
 Lets me manage the excitement (memories) of ice cream.

 Work, relationships, and it seemed the world in general, were not really going well for me.
-My boss kept saying I was a “a great stamp of a bloke” but doing a terrible job with customers.
+My boss kept saying I was “a great stamp of a bloke” but doing a terrible job with customers.
 My actual customers loved me, they liked how thorough I was with them and their questions.
 My non-customers hated me so much they set out to get me in trouble almost every time.
 They commonly said I was the most horrible or difficult person they ever met.
 I was trying to help both my boss and the people who were demanding opposing things like “let us put km on this expensive car then give us your best price so we can get a better price and buy at your competitor” – ummmm! #$@%$#

 I struggled on for a few more years till finally at 45 I had no work or relationships left.
 I was ready to accept I may really be Aspie.
 I didn’t really want to be, as that seemed to say I was “broken” and would never be able to get it right and be happy.
 I did a few online tests.
 Several actually to be sure I’m not making a false diagnosis, if you are ASD then you probably did that too.
 I every test I came out “probably”.
-Now I know I’m not Mr Bean, but slightly funky in the wiring is exactly what I had already worked out when I was much younger.
+Now I know I’m not Mr. Bean, but slightly funky in the wiring is exactly what I had already worked out when I was much younger.

 This Is The Day